 Jessica.

-On page four of the indictment, paragraph six, it specifically talks about the Trump campaign, saying that defendants communicated with unwitting individuals associated with Trump campaign.
+On page four of the indictment, paragraph six, it specifically talks about the Trump campaign, saying that defendants communicated with unwitting individuals associated with the Trump campaign.

-My question is later in the indictment, campaign officials are referenced, not by their name, by campaign officials one or two or three.
+My question is: later in the indictment, campaign officials are referenced, not by their name, by campaign officials one or two or three.

 Were campaign officials cooperative or were they duped?